How to grow garlic – a complete guide to planting this delicious kitchen staple

 A gardener with over a decade of experience under his belt, Christopher set up Gardens Revived with his brother, Andrew, in 2018 to create a thriving family business.
 Together, they have worked on residential gardens, listed buildings and gardens, flower shows and large estates with some exceeding 70 acres – many with historical significance.

-Make sure that you give your garlic bulbs the very best start in life by boosting the quality of the soil.
+You can give your garlic bulbs the very best start in life by boosting the quality of the soil before planting.

-Try mixing in a good peat-free compost or plenty of well-rotted organic material, and you can also apply a high potassium general fertiliser, too.
+Try mixing in a good peat-free compost or plenty of well-rotted organic material, or apply a high-potassium general fertiliser.
+This is even easier if you're learning how to grow garlic in pots.

-REMEMBER: Garlics don't like to get their feet too soggy, so if the ground is very wet, you're best off starting your bulbs off in a cold frame or unheated greenhouse before planting them out in springtime.
+Above all else, though, ensure that the soil isn't too heavy or prone to waterlogging.
+Garlic doesn't like soggy feet, so if the ground is very wet, you're best starting your bulbs off in a cold frame or unheated greenhouse before planting them out in the spring.

 2. Space them out